 Why We Love Queensland Day

-The British were forced to give Queensland the right to form their own government after the people of the state started demanding for a separate colony from New South Wales.
-The day commemorates people's struggles against the British rule.
+The British finally granted Queensland the right to form its own government after the people of the state started demanding a colony separate from New South Wales.
+The day commemorates Australians' struggles against British rule.

 The second-largest Australian state has a lot to offer, from the famous Gold Coast to a number of World Natural Heritage Sites.
 Queensland Day is the perfect excuse to celebrate the geography, heritage, and culture of the state.

-On Queensland Day, government buildings, landmarks, and monuments are decorated with maroon lighting.
-Even pavements in several key areas are decorated with maroon color.
+On Queensland Day, you'll find government buildings, landmarks, and monuments decorated with maroon lighting.
+Even pavement turns maroon on this day.